 Tuition and Fees

-Tuition, fees, and room and board costs for the 2018-2019 school year total $50,330 (assumes a residential student, who selects the base meal-plan and lives in a traditional residence hall.)
+Tuition, fees, and room and board costs for the 2019-2020 school year total $52,018 (assumes a residential student, who lives in a traditional residence hall with an unlimited meal plan.)

 At Lynchburg, 100 percent of students receive financial aid, and 70 percent receive an academic award.
 The average financial aid package (scholarships, loans, and work study) totals $22,000.